serverless/enterprise/docs/error-capture.md

 # Capturing non-fatal errors in the Enterprise Dashboard

-Sometimes, your lambda will "fail" but actually can't really fail.
+Your lambda function may throw an exception, but your function handles it in order to respond to the requestor without throwing the error.
 One very common example is functions tied to HTTP endpoints.
-Those usually should still return JSON, even if there is an error since the API GW integration will fail rather than returning a meaningful error.
+Those usually should still return JSON, even if there is an error since the API Gateway integration will fail rather than returning a meaningful error.

 For this case, we provide a `captureError` function available on either the `context` or on the module imported from `'./serverless-sdk'`.
 This will cause the invocation to still display as an